GoogleChrome/chrome-extensions-samples/api-samples/devtools/chrome-query/chrome-query.md

 ## Overview

-The devtools window can be expanded with new elements created by the user.
-The extension contains html and js files that are injected into the devtools page to expand its functionality.
+This extension shows how DevTools can be expanded with new elements.
+It contains HTML and JavaScript files that are injected into the DevTools page to expand its functionality.

 ## Running this extension